 Yes, the etiquette needs to be in place to ensure that the learners feel safe and that they know the dos and don’ts before they come online.
 It’s about respect.
-For example, if a learner posts an idea, the feedback and comments to this idea should be constructive both in terms of its intention and execution.
+For example, if a learner posts an idea, the feedback and comments to this idea should be constructive in terms of intention and execution.
 No-one should take down anyone else’s ideas.
-Showing concrete examples of what is, and is not, acceptable as part of the organisation-wide etiquette can be helpful both to make the instruction clearer and as a point of reference if these rules are broken.
+Showing concrete examples of what is, and is not, acceptable as part of the organisation-wide etiquette can be helpful.
+Concrete examples make instruction clearer and also act as a point of reference to any rules when broken.

 So, we have an organisation-wide set of rules made available.
 Where typically would an organisation put these?

 On their VLE or, if they’ve not got a VLE, on their intranet.
-Any central area that learners have access to.
-That’s where the etiquette guidelines or rules should go.
+Any central area accessible to learners is where the etiquette guidelines or rules should go.
 It could even go onto page savers.
 It should be a constant so posters in classrooms too.
-So, it’s not just done once at the beginning of the year or even at the beginning of a new unit.
+It’s not just done once at the beginning of the year or the beginning of a new unit.

 OK, I’ve got that.
 The second thing on your list relates to materials and logistics.
 Making sure they are available and the links to them are working.
 I’m guessing that the accessibility of them to students with additional needs has to be adhered to as well?
 Again, where typically would these materials and logistical information be?
 Do subject area-specific spaces tend to be used?

 Yes, it tends to be subject-specific space, but how they do this may vary from subject to subject.
-It may be a facebook or e‑portfolio where they can add comments.
-So it’s important to establish “where the learners are going to go to get materials or find out who they are working with” — so that they don’t have to keep going back to the teacher.
+It may be Facebook or e‑portfolio where they can add comments.
+So it’s essential to establish “where the learners are going to go to get materials or find out who they are working with” — so that they don’t have to keep going back to the teacher.
 If not addressed, this will make the teacher too busy and also frustrate the learners.
-Learners absolutely need to know where to go without asking.
+Learners need to know where to go without asking.

 On the poster that we’ve mapped out to support this, you’ve listed ‘deadline’ alongside materials and logistics so presumably you are suggesting that all of these things are in one place?